i-am-zaidali/cray-cogs/README.md

   </a>
 </p>

+<h1> This branch is for the rewrite of the giveaway cog.
+Its called gaw so install that if you want to test. <h1>

 ### A bunch of *badly coded* yet useful utility and random cogs for Red V3 Discord Bot.</h3>

 ## Cog Installation